 Alternatively, you could jump off the Metro slightly earlier at 亮马桥 Liangmaqiao and take a peaceful stroll across the Liang Ma river before heading down towards Sanlitun.

 What To See In Beijing In 3 Days?

 Got 3 days to spend in Beijing?
 You can relax a bit more with 72 hours in your back pocket.

 Remember the 2008 Olympics?
 Beijing welcomed the world so it’s only right you sports fans take a peak.

 Beijing Olympic Stadium

-This shouldn’t take away from the fact that this is still an incredible part of Bejing to check out.
+This is an incredible part of Bejing to check out.

 Typically speaking, subways appear on each corner of a street intersection with